 PhotoRec is a free and open-source file recovery tool developed by Christophe Grenier – the same developer behind TestDisk, which we reviewed separately.
 As we explained in that review, TestDisk focuses on partition repair and structural recovery.
 PhotoRec, on the other hand, covers the other side of the equation: actual file recovery.

-While TestDisk helps you restore partition tables and boot sectors, PhotoRec can recover lost files directly – photos, videos, documents, and more.
+The two tools are often mentioned together as TestDisk & PhotoRec, but while TestDisk helps you restore partition tables and boot sectors, PhotoRec can recover lost files directly – photos, videos, documents, and more.

 Key Feature Details